americocunhajr/EPIDEMIC/README.md

 # EPIDEMIC - Epidemiology Educational Code

-**EPIDEMIC** is an easy to run educational Matlab code used for simulation of epidemiological systems.

-The **EPIDEMIC** code consists of the following modules:
+**EPIDEMIC** is an easy to run educational Matlab code used for simulation of epidemiological systems, which consists of the following modules:

 xxx.m - main file